MSadeghzadehG/quick-k8s/README.md

 # quick-k8s
-Considerable shortcut commands for using kubectl faster and easier.
+Some shortcut commands for using kubectl faster and easier.
+I've found these commands useful in my experiences with k8s, I hope it will be for ohters too.

-Feel free to fork and create your own.
-And making PR is also welcome.
+Feel free to fork and create your own. making PRs is also welcome.

 NEW: Auto-complete on commands!